Władysław Litmanowicz: Biography

 In 1939 Władysław Litmanowicz obtained the Master's degree at Faculty of Law and Administration at the University of Warsaw.
 In June 1941 he was deported in deeply Soviet Union.
 He worked as an accountant in kolkhoz and in Kagalnik near Azov (1941).
 In August 1941 he was mobilized to Red Army and directed to the monthly officer school.
 After graduating from school, he served as an officer in the Red Army units.
 August 11, 1944 he transferred to Polish People's Army.

 In 1947–1952 Władysław Litmanowicz was a judge of the Military District Court in Kraków, Kielce and Warsaw.
 As a judge, he participated in Stalinist trials, including in the trial of Tadeusz Klukowski and Jerzy Kurzępa, sentenced to death on October 1, 1952.
-Władysław Litmanowicz was also sentenced to death by a lieutenant Armia Krajowa Edmund Bukowski, whose body was only identified in 2013 in Headquarters on Łączka.
+Władysław Litmanowicz also sentenced to death Edmund Bukowski a lieutenant of the Armia Krajowa, whose body was only identified in 2013 in Headquarters on Łączka.
 As the chairman of the judicial panel, Władysław Litmanowicz participated in the issuing of one death sentence for independence activities, the sentence was not carried out.

 In 1952–1955 Władysław Litmanowicz was an officer commissioned by the adviser to the head Main Political Management of the Polish Army.
 He ended his career in the Polish People's Army in 1955 as major and transferred to the reserve.

 In the post-war period Władysław Litmanowicz was one of the leading Polish chess players.
 From 1948 to 1955 he appeared five times in the Polish Chess Championship finals.
 His best result being obtained in 1951 in Łódź, where he took the 8th place.
 From 1951, he was the Vice President of Sport for the Chess Section Main Committee of Physical Culture, playing a major role in its activities.
 He owed his organizational position to representation.
 In 1952 he appeared in an international tournament in Międzyzdroje and represented Poland at 10th Chess Olympiad in Helsinki (scored 0.5 point in 4 games).